GillySpace27/sunback/docs/all-about-me.rst

 All about me
 ############

-I'm Chris Gilly.
+I'm C. Gilly.
 You can find out more about me at my website www.gilly.space